How Do I Begin the Special Education Process in my Public School?

 It can be many different types of services.
 Some children need to be educated in a special classroom.
 Some need additional help in a regular classroom.
 Others need related services, like speech and language therapy, occupational therapy, ABA and social skills groups to meet their needs.

 As a parent, you are the best advocate for your child.
-Legally, you are entitled to and must be informed of all services available to your child.
-The greater your involvement and voice, the better the outcome.
-You can learn more about some laws that protect you here.
+The greater your involvement and voice, the better the outcome!

-To begin special education services, you should request a TEAM evaluation, sometimes called a “CORE.”
-A TEAM evaluation is a group of assessments that will help the public school system determine whether your child is eligible for special education services (programs and services adapted for the education of children with disabilities or unique needs).
+To begin special education services, you should request a Team evaluation, sometimes called a “Core evaluation.”
+A Team evaluation is a group of assessments that will help the public school system determine whether your child is eligible for special education services (programs and services adapted for the education of children with disabilities or unique needs).
 The test results will define your child’s strengths and areas of need.
-Your child’s eligibility for special education, as well as subsequent program planning, is based upon the results of the TEAM evaluation.
-The rest of this section is designed to help you understand the TEAM process, your legal rights, and the important deadlines.
+Your child’s eligibility for special education, as well as subsequent program planning, is based upon the results of the Team evaluation.
+The rest of this section is designed to help you understand the Team process, your legal rights, and the important deadlines.